ckevinhill/ckhill-blog/content/posts/kubernetes-setup-with-kind.md

 This downloads the dashboard deployment YAML and executes deployment within the Kubernetes cluster.
 You can now view your deployed Dashboard Pod via `kubectl get namespaces` and `kubectl get pods -n kubernetes-dashboard`.

->Almost all kubectl take the *-n* namespaace option.
+>Almost all kubectl commands take the *-n* namespaace option.
 If you get tired of adding -n to all commands you can set a default namespace with `kubectl config set-context --current --namespace=kube-system`.

 To access our new dashbaord we need to launch a Proxy that allows access to the Kubernetes network.
 This can be done via `kubectl proxy` which will enable you to access the dashboard via:

 `http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/`

 >When you first access your Dashboard you will be greated with a message requiring you to select a method of authentication.
-You should see *Every Service Account has a Secret with valid Bearer Token that can be used to log in to Dashboard.
-To find out more about how to configure and use Bearer Tokens, please refer to the Authentication section* as one of the options.
+You should see an option to use a Service Account Secret Bearer Token.

 In order to provide an authentication token we will:
 1. Create a cluster service account named *dashboard-admin-sa* via `kubectl create serviceaccount dashboard-admin-sa`